 When the base is dry, you will be able to fix the tesserae on it.
 A properly treated wooden mosaic table base can be used indoors and outdoors.
 However, you can also use a metal table base for your mosaic table.

-If you have an old metal table that you don’t know how to use it, the base is great for creating a mosaic table.
-This is because this kind of a base will be more than capable of withstanding the weight of any tesserae.
+If you have an old metal table that you don’t know how to use, the base is great for creating a mosaic table.
+This is because this kind of base will be more than capable of withstanding the weight of any tesserae.